 AACSB Accreditation Committees are volunteer and election based.
 The committees have been established to ensure that the AACSB Accreditation standards are applied consistently, and that recommendations are equitable across volunteer review teams and the programs being reviewed.

-Mentors assist schools that are pursuing AACSB Accreditation by serving as a key resource in advising the school on the process of self-assessment and development of the standards alignment plan.
+Mentors assist schools that are pursuing AACSB Accreditation by serving as a key resource in advising the school on the process of self-assessment and development of the initial self evaluation report (iSER).

 Peer Review Team Members